The Cowes UK Sail GP round takes place on the first weekend of Cowes Week 2019 on the 10th/11th August 2019.

-Bembridge Harbour is one of our hidden gems and is a great cruise from Port Solent or Hamble going past the Solent Forts.
-For anyone that hasn’t visited the Harbour. its entrance is accessible a few hours either side of high water and is approached via winding channel that passes over a sand bar and in through an incredibly narrow deep water channel which is an experience in itself.
-Once inside, Bembridge “Duver” Marina is a tranquil, world away from the mainland with its causeway pretty views and it’s just a short walk to the beach.
-The friendly staff are more than happy to accept short stay bookings in advance on their pontoons.
+Bembridge Harbour is one of our favourite destinations and is a great cruise from Port Solent or Hamble going past the Solent Forts.
+For anyone that hasn’t visited the Harbour. its entrance is accessible a few hours either side of high water.
+Approached via a winding channel that passes over a sand bar and in through an incredibly narrow deep water channel which is an experience in itself.
+Once inside, Bembridge “Duver” Marina is a tranquil, world away from the mainland with its causeway and pretty views It’s just a short walk to the beach as well.
+The friendly marina staff and the Harbour Master Gordon are more than happy to accept short stay bookings in advance on their pontoons.
 This means that even on busy days they are on hand to welcome Allegro as we arrive.

 Directly opposite and within the Harbour itself is the “Best Dressed Crab” restaurant serving fabulous fresh caught sea food dishes.
 So fresh that the fishing boats land on the jetty on which the restaurant sits and drop their catches off with the Chef.
 With indoor and outdoor dining areas it’s wooden light blue painted boards and simple interiors provide a perfect spot for lunch.
 Access to the restaurant from the mooring is via the Harbour Master’s launch who will pick up alongside Allegro or at the pontoon landing stage.

 As an alternative for lighter appetites across the sand dunes along the beach promenade their is the beach cafe.